tyobeka/Research/README.md

 - `evaluating-nmt.ipynb:` Code for generating predictions from test and global test corpora.
 - `significance test.ipynb`: Code for computing BLEU scores and significance tests on post-processed predictions.

+**Please note:** Recent updates in Google Colab have caused compatibility issues with the Fairseq toolkit, preventing the toolkit from running with the specified configuration in the notebooks.
+However, I have tried to include logs in the notebooks as evidence that models did indeed run.

 ## Folders:
 The following folder contains the raw text file
 - `Autshumato-Evaluation-Set`: Contains raw text files for global test corpora from https://repo.sadilar.org/handle/20.500.12185/506.